-- 6.2 The historic significance of the Borough includes the following: - Military Aldershot has been the 'Home of the British Army' since the 1850s, and the military is inextricably linked to the development of the town and the surrounding residential areas; - Aviation Farnborough is known as the 'birthplace of aviation'.
-The airfield was established in 1905 as a balloon factory for the Royal Engineers, making it the first operational airfield in the UK; - Napoleon the burial place of the exiled Napoleon III and Empress Eugenie of France and their son, the Prince Imperial, in St Michael's Abbey, Farnborough.
+- 6.2 The historic significance of the Borough includes the following: - Military: Aldershot has been the 'Home of the British Army' since the 1850s.
+The military is inextricably linked to the development of the town and the surrounding residential areas. - Aviation: Farnborough is known as the 'birthplace of aviation'.
+The airfield was established in 1905 as a balloon factory for the Royal Engineers, making it the first operational airfield in the UK. - Napoleon: St Michael's Abbey, in Farnborough, is the burial place of the exiled Emperor Napoleon III and Empress Eugénie of France and their son, the Prince Imperial.